-EA is available to many immigrants with legal status, including refugees, lawful permanent residents and persons residing in the U.S. under color of law.
+EA is available to many persons with legal status including refugees, lawful permanent residents, Cuban/Haitian entrants, and persons residing in the U.S. under color of law.
 For a full definition of eligible non-citizens, see 106 CMR 203.675.
+See also the DTA Non-Citizen Desk Guide.
+EA eligibility is determined in the guide the same as EAEDC eligibility.

-In July 2012, DHCD began verifying that all members of a family seeking shelter are residents of the Commonwealth.
+In July 2012, EOHLC (formerly DHCD) began verifying that all members of a family seeking shelter are residents of the Commonwealth.
 760 CMR 67.02(1)(c).

-Any third-party verification that shows you are in the Commonwealth with an intention to reside should be good enough to prove Massachusetts residency.
+Any third-party verification that shows you are in the Commonwealth with the intent to reside should be good enough to prove Massachusetts residency.

-The preferred forms of verification for adults are a Massachusetts ID or driver’s license or a current utility bill, but a good alternative is proof that any of the children in the family are registered for school in Massachusetts or proof of voter registration in Massachusetts.
-A letter from a child’s primary care doctor listing a Massachusetts address is also acceptable, as is mail from a state or federal agency that is addressed to you at a Massachusetts address.
+The preferred forms of verification for adults are a Massachusetts I.D. or driver’s license or a current utility bill, but good alternatives are proof that any of the children in the family are registered for school in Massachusetts, or proof of voter registration in Massachusetts.
+Also acceptable are letters from a child’s primary care doctor listing a Massachusetts address, mail from a state or federal agency that is addressed to you at a Massachusetts address, or a cell phone bill addressed to you at a Massachusetts address.

 Registration in school can be verified by a transcript or in a letter on the school’s letterhead, which should be able to be obtained quickly.